DanForstinger/Blackjack/README.md

 - Game Actions are managed by the Action System.
 They have phases.
 - RegisterViewers,
 - In a normal card game like magic, you would allow other things to add a "Response" to any action, that would play out before the main one executed.
 That would be a neat way to extend this system.
+- Validation of actions, for instance, checking that it is the correct players turn.
+Right now we just hide the buttons
 # Would have liked to improve:

 - More moddability in the editor.